 How much would you charge for your time?
 What is your time worth?

 With key strengths identified, and a good concept of how much spare time you can gain, you’ll be able to paint a good picture of how valuable you are to your business and in which fields.

 By keeping this in mind you’ll be able to visualise key areas of how those extra few hours a month will help you generate more income.

 Hopefully these key concepts will help you realise that a bookkeeper can be invaluable to your business.
 Not just because of the skillsets they can bring, but because of the limitless potential they can free up in yourself.
 There is no limit to what YOU can achieve!

-If you’re able to reinvest time gained back into your business – or anything else you feel is important for that matter – then the benefits of a good bookkeeper will always outweigh the costs.
+If you’re able to reinvest time gained back into your business – or anything else you feel is important for that matter – the benefits of a good bookkeeper will always outweigh the costs.